Environmental Justice Hotline

-The United States Attorney’s Office for the Western District of Michigan enforces federal laws to protect environmental quality and human health in all communities within the district.
+The U.S. Attorney’s Office for the Western District of Michigan enforces federal laws to protect environmental quality and human health in all communities within the District.
 In coordination with components of the U.S. Department of Justice, this Office will hold violators accountable for their actions and seek effective remedies for environmental harms to the health of historically underserved, overburdened, and marginalized communities.

 The Office has designated an Environmental Justice Coordinator to uphold the Department’s commitment to protecting communities from environmental hazards and to enforce environmental laws, including the Clean Air Act, Clean Water Act, and hazardous waste laws, as well as civil rights laws and other statutes that ensure equal justice under the law.